**Stanza 1:** The poem begins with the seeress addressing all beings as Heimdallr's kin.

 let him have the great torc of the Brísingar!

 (Note: Even though the introduction names Heimdallr as Rig, the poem makes no reference to Heimdallr, and some scholars think the poem is actually about Odin.
-Voluspa stanza 1 seems to agree with the Rig being Heimdallr.)
+Voluspa stanza 1 seems to agree with Rig being Heimdallr.)

 **Prose Introduction:** The prose introduction to the poem explicitly identifies the protagonist, Rígr, as Heimdallr.